CalderaWP/Caldera-Forms/readme.txt

 >
 > -Pippin Williamson: Developer of Easy Digital Downloads, Restrict Content Pro and AffiliateWP.

+== Top Features ==
+* Intuitive user interface !
+* Responsive and accessible by default!
+* NO LIMITATIONS on the number of forms or fields or submissions!
+* Tons of great field types - the basics and "fancy" fields are included!
+* Conditional logic for form fields, processors and auto-responder recipients!
+* Export entries to CSV!
+* Front-end post submissions and post editing with the free [Caldera Custom Fields add-on][Caldera Custom Fields](https://calderaforms.com/downloads/caldera-form-metabox?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms&utm_term=features+list)
+* Unlimited auto-responders!
+* Default anti-spam is to stop those bots!
+* A ton of add-ons to take your forms farther!

 [youtube https://www.youtube.com/watch?v=KmKj02aE0nc&index=1&list=PLgeaHmX3MoiuXOhRlDdYn7k0RcL4afLzQ]

 = Responsive By Design =